Strategy

 Do you have a recent medical expense?
 A copay from last week?
 A prescription you picked up?
 A dental cleaning bill sitting in your email?

-Open HSA Tracker and add it.
+Open HSA Trackr and add it.
 Upload a photo of the receipt or EOB.
-The AI will extract the key details — date, amount, provider, category — automatically.
-Review it, confirm it, and you are done.
+The AI will extract the key details - date, amount, provider, category - automatically.
+Review it, confirm it, done.
 Thirty seconds.

 That single expense is now a timestamped, documented record that you can reimburse from your HSA at any point in the future.
 Tax-free.

 Go back to your HSA provider.
-Keep enough cash to cover your deductible or a few months of expected medical expenses (a common rule of thumb is $1,000-$2,000 in cash).
+Keep enough cash to cover your deductible or a few months of expected medical expenses - a common rule of thumb is $1,000 to $2,000 in cash.
 Move everything above that threshold into an index fund.

 Seriously.
 The shoebox strategy is one of the most powerful tax strategies available to anyone with an HSA, and most people have never heard of it.
 Your coworkers, your siblings, your friends with high-deductible health plans - they are all leaving money on the table.